System-specific parameter optimization for non-polarizable and polarizable force fields: Results and discussion

 \subsection{CTPOL parameterization}

-The CTPOL model introduces both local polarization and charge-transfer effects into classical force fields.
+The CTPOL model introduces both local polarization and charge-transfer effects into classical force-fields.
 We investigated the performance of the CTPOL model on the cation-dipeptide systems: AcAla$_2$NMe+Na$^+$, and two challenging systems AcCys$^-$NMe+Zn$^{2+}$ and AcCys$^{-}_{2}$NMe +Zn$^{2+}$.
 The major steps of the CTPOL parameterization workflow are depicted in Figure \ref{full-opt-ctpol} (a).
-As already mentioned, the parameters in blue boxes are derived from DFT calculations and the parameters in coral boxes are fitted by LASSO or Ridge regression.
-Furthermore, the parameters in green boxes are obtained by PSO.
+Following the methodology of OPLS-AA optimization, parameters unaffected by others are adjusted first, then different orders are tested to choose the order that gives smallest errors between DFT and FF energies.
+Charges are taken from OPLS-AA in step 1 to step 3.
+In step 4, charge transfer was introduced.
+As already mentioned, the parameters in blue boxes are derived from DFT calculations and the parameters in red boxes are fitted by LASSO or Ridge regression.
+The parameters in green boxes are obtained by PSO.
 Noticeably, $\alpha_i$ is tuned twice.
-In step 3, $\alpha_i$ is taken as the average effective polarizability calculated from \textit{ab initio} method.
+In step 3, $\alpha_i$ is taken as the average effective polarizability calculated from the \textit{ab initio} method.
 In step 5, we tried to slightly tune $\alpha_i$ by PSO.
 An additional round of parameterization from step 4 to step 5 can be performed to better optimize the FF parameters.